-The 2,000 tonne per month crushing and washing plant was commissioned early in May and to date is performing above design capacity and providing a very efficient crush of rock in the designated sort fractions of +3mm-10mm and +10mm-30mm.
+As previously reported, the 2,000 tonne per month crushing and washing plant was commissioned early in May and achieved steady state rates nearly 40% higher than design throughput capacity.
+The plant performed to design specifications with regards to crushing efficiency producing clean sort fractions of +3mm-10mm and +10mm-30mm.

-These sort fractions have been determined from the testing carried out in late 2018 and represent the optimal fractions that preserve the integrity of the emeralds (avoid fracturing) and allow for efficient processing times.
+These preferred sort fractions were determined from the testing carried out in late 2018 and represent the optimal fractions that preserve the integrity of the emeralds (avoiding fracturing) whilst allowing for efficient processing times.

-The -3mm fraction has been determined as the "waste" cut as it is considered that emeralds below this size will have minimal commercial value.
+The -3mm fraction was determined as the "waste" cut as it is considered that emeralds below this size will have minimal commercial value.